Playhouse Centennial Celebration

 Join us for a momentous evening you can’t miss!

 Join us for an incredible evening celebrating 100 years of our historic playhouse.
 During cocktail hour, take a walk through our building and witness an incredible array of BMS ensembles and bands as you enjoy multiple open bars and hors d’oeuvres.
-Then, take a seat in our iconic Spanish-style playhouse for a concert featuring world-class musicians and performers across a breadth of genres and traditions.
-After, keep the celebration going with an open bar, dancing, and a set from DJ Logic.
+Then, take a seat in our iconic Spanish-style playhouse for a concert featuring A.I.M by Kyle Abraham, comedy group Old Jewish Men of NY, and other world-class musicians and performers.
+After, keep the celebration going with an open bar, dancing, desserts, and a set from DJ Logic.

 History of our Playhouse